mhoye/moderntools/README.md

 *   [zoxide](https://github.com/ajeetdsouza/zoxide): an interesting update to, of all things, cd!
 *   [z](https://github.com/rupa/z): another "better cd", but a very cool frecency-and-regex-matching "faster/smarter cd".
 *   [ag](https://github.com/ggreer/the_silver_searcher): the Silver Searcher, a better ack (which was in turn born "a better grep").
+*   [rg](https://github.com/BurntSushi/ripgrep): ripgrep, another regex based search like ag or grep, ignores many files by defailt such as binaries and gitignore'd ones
 *   [just](https://github.com/casey/just): Just, a modernization of the venerable Make.
 *   [Meli email](https://meliemail.org/): An extensible terminal based mail client; a work in progress, but an elegant improvement on Mutt.
 *   [Aerc](https://aerc-mail.org/): Another email client for the terminal, described as highly efficient and extensible, perfect for the discerning hacker.